 Reliability and stability results

-The consistency values for KR-20 are considered enough when 0.6-0.7; good when 0.7-0.8, and very good when > 0.8.
+The consistency values for KR-20 were considered enough when 0.6-0.7; good when 0.7-0.8, and very good when > 0.8.
 In our study, the reliability was measured for both parts (A and B) of the MNSI together and separately for A and B. These results showed very good consistency with a Cronbach’s alpha for the full scale of 0.81 for part A and 0.87 for part B (Table 2).
 The analyses of separated items (A and B) are presented in the supplementary materials (Supplementary Tables 1 and 2 for items from parts A and B, respectively).
-KR-20 values over 0.6 indicate that items have integrity, and the test is homogenous which was achieved in all the analyses performed in our study[21,22] (Table 2).
+KR-20 values over 0.6 indicated that items had integrity, and the test was homogenous which was achieved in all the analyses performed in our study[21,22] (Table 2).

-Regarding stability, all patients were retested within 7-14 d, and the MNSI scores between the test and re-test showed an ICC = 0.73 for part A and an ICC = 0.97 for part B. For both agreement and consistency, a high level of statistical significance was seen (Table 3).
-An ICC above 0.60 is considered a good fit[21].
-Detailed factor analysis can be found in the Supplementary Tables 3 and 4.
+Regarding stability, all patients were retested within 7-14 d, and the MNSI scores between the test and re-test showed an ICC 0.73 for part A and an ICC 0.97 for part B. For both agreement and consistency, a high level of statistical significance was seen (Table 3).
+An ICC above 0.60 was considered a good fit[21].
+Detailed factor analysis is shown in the Supplementary Tables 3 and 4.

 External validation

 The simple linear correlation between the sum of the NCS scores and B scores on the MNSI was statistically significant when comparing the test and re-test (P < 0.001; P < 0.001 respectively).
 For part A of the MNSI, a statistically significant correlation was confirmed for part A1 (P < 0.001) but not A2 (P > 0.001).
-Statistically significant bivariate regression models were built for both time points, confirming a statistically significant correlation of part B and no statistically significant correlation for part A of the MNSI (Supplementary Table 5).
+Statistically significant bivariate regression models were established for the two time points, confirming a statistically significant correlation of part B and no statistically significant correlation for part A of the MNSI (Supplementary Table 5).

-The model of multinomial logistic regression of both parameters (A and B) at time point one [odds ratio (OR) = 2.4, P = 0.022 and OR = 2.3, P = 0.009 for A1 and B1, respectively] and statistical significance for B2 (OR = 1.8, P = 0.009) and its absence for A2 (OR = 1, P = 1) (Supplementary Table 6) were confirmed, thereby also underlining the greater influence of the B-MNSI variable on the occurrence of an event (here neuropathy) assessed using the gold standard, i.e., NCS.
-Analysis of the Bland-Altman plots shows high mutual compatibility between the results of the compared tools (MNSI vs NCS, Figure 1).
+The model of multinomial logistic regression of both parameters (A and B) at time point one [odds ratio (OR) = 2.4, P = 0.022 and OR = 2.3, P = 0.009 for A1 and B1, respectively] and statistical significance for B2 (OR = 1.8, P = 0.009) and its absence for A2 (OR = 1, P = 1) (Supplementary Table 6) were confirmed, thereby also underlining the greater influence of the B-MNSI variable on the occurrence of an event (here neuropathy) assessed using the gold standard NCS.
+Analysis of the Bland-Altman plots showed high mutual compatibility between the results of the compared tools (MNSI vs NCS, Figure 1).

 The ROC area between the NCS and MNSI (section A and/or B) scores helped to validate the scale.
-A value of 0.70-0.79 indicates reasonable test performance, 0.80-0.89 indicates good performance, and ≥ 0.9 indicates very good performance.
+A value of 0.70-0.79 indicated reasonable test performance, 0.80-0.89 indicated good performance, and ≥ 0.9 indicated very good performance.
 The results of AUC for the NCS and both parts of the MNSI (Table 4) reached statistical significance for B1, B2, and A1 (P < 0.001) but not for A2.
-We were accessing for cut-off points for the patient’s and practitioner’s part regarding the sensitivity and specificity of each item evaluated to predict neuropathy as confirmed by NCS.
+We determined the cut-off points for the patient’s and practitioner’s part regarding the sensitivity and specificity of each item to predict neuropathy as confirmed by NCS.

 We obtained the same values for optimal cut-off points during both time points for the MNSI’s patient version (part A) as well as the practitioner version (part B), which could be found as 3 and 2 respectively (Table 5).
 The sensitivity and specificity cut-off points for A were 33%-40% and 90%-100%, respectively.
 The sensitivity and specificity cut-off points for B were 81%-84% and 60%-70%, respectively.